SummaryRead the full fact sheet

 - Schedule a regular family walk – this is a great way to pass on healthy habits to your children or grandchildren, and to spend time together, while getting fit at the same time.

-- If you are walking with children, make sure the route and length of time spent walking are appropriate to their age.
+- If you are walking with children, ensure the route and length of time spent walking are appropriate formake sure the route and length of time spent walking are appropriate to their age.

 - Babies and toddlers enjoy long walks in the pram.
-Take the opportunity to point out items of interest to young ones, such as vehicles, flowers and other pedestrians.
+Take the opportunity to point outhighlight items of interest to young ones, such as vehicles, flowers and other pedestrians.

 - Look for the self-guided nature walks that have been set up in many parks.
 Younger children enjoy looking for the next numbered post; older ones can learn about the plants and animals of the park, and perhaps take photos or record their experience in other ways.